The effective field theory of K-mouflage: Introduction

 The paper is arranged as follows.
 In section~\ref{sec:K-mouflage}, we define the K-mouflage models and recall the relevant equations of motion, at the background and linear levels.
 In section~\ref{sec:effective} we describe the effective field theory of K-mouflage.
 In section~\ref{sec:Cosmological-pi}, we consider the cosmological dynamics at the background and perturbative levels and we check that we recover the equations of motion obtained from the usual K-mouflage action.
 In section~\ref{sec:Parameterizing-K-mouflage}, we show how the whole cosmological regime of K-mouflage models can be reconstructed from the knowledge of two functions, which provides a convenient parameterization of such scenarios.
 In section~\ref{sec:Numerical}, we present numerical results for models behaving like cubic K-mouflage.
 We then conclude.
-An appendix contains details about the scalar field description of the quadratic effective action.
+In the appendices we provide details about the scalar field description of the quadratic effective action and about the causality of the theory.